wplam107/Final_Project/README.md

 - Youtube Demo of Dashboard: https://youtu.be/uKPMpVUD-pk

 ## Major Takeaway:
-- Based on a variety of clustering algorithms, the percentage of articles belonging to a particular cluster varies by news source
+- Based on a variety of clustering algorithms, the percentage of articles belonging to a particular cluster varies by news source indicating that how the news is portrayed varies by news sources

 ## The Data:
 - Over 3000 initial articles were scraped